-To determine whether the implemented SCS would achieve the applicable GHG emission reduction targets through a series of five Policy Commitments analyses evaluating whether the strategies, key actions and investments from the RTP/SCS support its stated GHG emission reductions.
+To determine whether the implemented SCS would achieve the applicable GHG emission reduction targets, CARB staff will conduct a series of four Policy Commitments analyses which will evaluate whether the strategies, key actions and investments from the RTP/SCS support its stated GHG emission reductions.
 In addition, CARB staff will evaluate whether there are any risks to not achieving the SCS GHG emission reductions.
-These five analyses include the following, and are described in more detail below:
+These four analyses include the following:

 - 1. Trend Analysis.
 Does the data show that the SCS is moving in a direction consistent with the planned outcomes from the RTP/SCS, such as VMT and GHG reductions? - 2.
-Elasticity Analysis.
-Does the scientific literature support the stated GHG emissions reductions? - 3.
 Policy Analysis.
-Are there supportive key actions for the RTP/SCS strategies? - 4.
+Are there supportive key actions for the RTP/SCS strategies? - 3.
 Investment Analysis.
-Do the investments support the stated GHG emissions reductions? - 5.
+Do the investments support the stated GHG emission reductions? - 4.
 Plan Adjustment Analysis.
 If the region is falling behind on implementation, what measures are the MPO taking to correct course in the plan, as necessary, to meet the target?

-CARB staff will use the entire body of evidence, data, and results from the five analyses that comprise the Policy Commitments component to determine whether the MPO's

-RTP/SCS strategies and commitments support the SCS's stated GHG emission reductions, and whether there are any risks to not achieving those strategies and commitments.
-As CARB prepares an SCS determination, if the observed body of evidence (e.g., trend analysis, elasticities, SCS Strategies, investments) start to identify questions and point to potential issues, CARB will likely require additional coordination with and information from the MPO to help resolve any potential issues identified during CARB staff's analysis prior to publication of the SCS Evaluation Staff Report.
+CARB staff will use the entire body of evidence, data, and results from the four analyses that comprise the Policy Commitments component to determine whether the MPO's RTP/SCS strategies and commitments support the SCS's stated GHG emission reductions, and whether there are any risks to not achieving those strategies and commitments.
+As CARB prepares an SCS determination, if the observed body of evidence (e.g., trend analysis, sensitivity analysis, policy analysis, investments) lead to unresolved questions and/or point to potential issues, additional coordination and information from the MPO will be necessary for CARB staff's analysis.